 - Stopping the production of TTR protein

 - Removing the amyloid deposits

-Supportive treatments are important to help alleviate symptoms and improve quality of life.
+Although they do not address the underlying cause, supportive treatments are important to help alleviate symptoms and improve quality of life.
 Overall, factors such as age, general health and extent of organ damage are taken into account when deciding on treatment.